hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 For this example, we are extending the previous `PlayerState` class to include some complex types to handle a weapon boosting game play mechanic.
 We will explore two complex values types:
 - *WeaponBooster:* A power-up weapon booster that can only be assigned/applied by the client.
   - This is a simple example of a "complex" type.
-- *AreaWeaponBooster:* A second kind of "weapon booster" power-up that players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` will have the weapon booster applied.
+- *AreaWeaponBooster:* A second kind of "weapon booster" power-up that Players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` will have the weapon booster applied.
   - This is an example of a nested complex type.

-For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any currently active player-local `WeaponBooster`.
+For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any currently active Player-local `WeaponBooster`.
 However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that can, at any given moment, deploy one a `AreaWeaponBooster`?
 It would require, at a minimum, a list of all deployed and currently active `AreaWeaponBooster`s.
 For this task, we will use a `NetworkList` as opposed to a `NetworkVariable`.

 First, let's review over the below `PlayerState` additions along with the `WeaponBooster` structure (complex type):